 KAREN HINTON, who worked for Cuomo when he was Clinton’s federal housing secretary in the 1990s, said Cuomo gave her an overly long and intimate hug after calling her to his hotel room for a conversation that turned to personal topics on a trip where she was serving as a consultant to the housing agency.
 Cuomo said Hinton’s account was “not true.”

-A MEMBER OF CUOMO’S STAFF alleged that he closed a door, reached under her blouse and fondled her after summoning her to the governor’s mansion in Albany for help with his cellphone, according to the Times Union of Albany.
-The newspaper didn’t name the woman, who said that she told Cuomo to stop groping her and that he had touched and flirted with her previously.
+BRITTANY COMMISSO, a member of Cuomo's staff, alleged that he closed a door, reached under her blouse and fondled her after summoning her to the governor’s mansion in Albany for help with his cellphone, according to the Times Union of Albany.
+The newspaper didn’t name Commisso, who said that she told Cuomo to stop groping her and that he had touched and flirted with her previously, but she later publicly identified herself in interviews.

-The woman spoke on the condition of anonymity to protect her privacy, although her identity is known within the governor’s circle, the Times Union reported.
-The executive assistant said the governor gave her kisses on the cheek and inappropriately tight hugs for years and made remarks including, “If you were single, the things that I would do to you” and “I’m single and ready to mingle.”
+Commisso spoke on the condition of anonymity at the time in order to protect her privacy, although her identity was reportedly known within the governor’s circle.
+She said the governor gave her kisses on the cheek and inappropriately tight hugs for years and made remarks including, “If you were single, the things that I would do to you” and “I’m single and ready to mingle.”

 The Times Union’s reporting is based on an unidentified source with direct knowledge of the woman’s accusation.
 The woman recently told a supervisor, and at least one of her bosses reported the allegation to a lawyer for the governor in recent days, according to the newspaper.
 Cuomo called the report “gut-wrenching” in a statement and said: “I have never done anything like this.”